Nonexistence and existence of fillable contact structures on 3-manifolds: Existence of Stein fillable contact structures

 Recall that $M(-2; \frac{r_{1}-1}{r_{1}}, \frac{r_{2}-1}{r_{2}}, \frac{r_{3}-1}{r_{3}})=M(-1; \frac{r_{1}-1}{r_{1}}, \frac{r_{2}-1}{r_{2}}, -\frac{1}{r_{3}})$.
-Let $r''$ satisfies $r'=2-\frac{1}{r''}$.
+Let $r''$ satisfy $r'=2-\frac{1}{r''}$.
 Figure~\ref{figure:connec2}-(4) can be transformed to Figure~\ref{figure:connec2}-(5) by two slam-dunks.
 If $r$ is sufficiently large, then $r''<0$.
-We iostope Figure~\ref{figure:connec2}-(5) to Figure~\ref{figure:connec2}-(6).
+We isotope Figure~\ref{figure:connec2}-(5) to Figure~\ref{figure:connec2}-(6).
 We slide a two-handle with framing $-1$ along a two-handle with framing $2$, and get Figure~\ref{figure:connec2}-(7).
-We iostope Figure~\ref{figure:connec2}-(7) to Figure~\ref{figure:connec2}-(8).
+We isotope Figure~\ref{figure:connec2}-(7) to Figure~\ref{figure:connec2}-(8).
 We blow down the two-handle with framing $1$, and obtain Figure~\ref{figure:connec2}-(9).
-It can be transformed to a Stein handlebody diagram shown in Figure~\ref{figure:connec2}-(10).
+This can be transformed to a Stein handlebody diagram as shown in Figure~\ref{figure:connec2}-(10).
 In this Stein handlebody diagram, the attaching Legendrian knot of each Weinstein two-handle has Thurston-Bennequin invariant $-1$, and the smooth surgery coefficients are all smaller than $-1$.
 So $S^{3}_{r}(K)$ bounds a Stein domain. \end{proof}

-\begin{remark} Suppose $K$ is a composite knot $T(u_1,v_1)\# T(u_2,v_2)\#\cdots \# T(u_n,v_n)$, where at least one summand is a negative torus knot.
-By the main results of \cite{eh1} and \cite{eh2}, any Legendrian representation $L$ of $K$ satisfies that $tb(L)-rot(L)<2\tau(K)-1$, since any Legendrian negative torus knot satisfies this inequality.
-So one cannot conclude that Conjecture~\ref{conj:highsurgery} holds for such composite knot $K$ via \cite[Theorem 1.1]{ls3} or \cite[Theorem 1.2]{mt}. \end{remark}

 At last, we consider surgeries along some pretzel knots.